What is Afforestation? Importance and Advantages of Afforestation

 In the last few decades, people have been producing more and more carbon dioxide through their activities like driving, burning fossil fuels, and industrial activities, resulting in more carbon dioxide in the air.

-Without clean water, the earth could not support life.
-Humans and animals rely on clean water for their survival, hence the need to protect the watershed.
+Without clean water, the earth can’t support life.
+Humans and animals rely on clean water for survival, hence the need to protect the watershed.
 Although most efforts are focused on restoring the existing watersheds, afforestation plays a major role in creating new watersheds.

 People living in arid and semiarid regions are the most affected when it comes to a lack of clean water for consumption and household use.

-Places with forests have several sources of water as opposed to places without trees, where they mostly rely on floodwater conservation.
-Afforestation can help improve the watershed of arid and semiarid areas.
-Trees help to bring more rain to the region.
-Trees also ensure that the water is better held in the soil, improving the underground water table.
+Places with forests have several water sources as opposed to places without trees, where they mostly rely on floodwater conservation.
+Afforestation can help improve the watershed of arid and semiarid areas simply because trees play an essential role in attracting rain to the region.
+Plus, trees ensure the water is better held in the soil, improving the underground water table.

 Conclusion

 Afforestation is a more viable solution as it provides raw materials for human use without harming nature.
-Furthermore, it also extends the benefits of trees and forests to barren lands, resulting in the economic growth of the region.
+Furthermore, it also extends the benefits of trees and forests to barren lands, resulting in the region’s economic growth.

 References: